 Coming back to the original topics, B was covered by Johannes Cuno, first as a PhD student in the FWF-Doctoral Program (DK) "Discrete Mathematics", whose speaker I am.
-Subsequently, in the period May 15 - October 15, 2015, he concluded his PhD within the present project, where he remained also as a PostDoc until April 14, 2016 before going abroad.
+Subsequently, in the period May 15 - October 15, 2015, he concluded his PhD within the present project.

-The last project PostDoc was Wojciech Cygan (former PhD student of A. Bendikv, Wroclaw) from October 1, 2015 until July 31, 2017 with an interruption of 6 months (Spetember 1, 2016 - February 28, 2017) during which he was funded by NAWI Graz.
+The last project PostDoc was Wojciech Cygan (former PhD student of A. Bendikv, Wroclaw) from October 1, 2015 until July 31, 2017 with an interruption of 6 months (September 1, 2016 - February 28, 2017) during which he was funded by NAWI Graz.
 His contributions to the project were to part C in two ways: stochastic processes on ultrametric spaces (= boundaries of trees) and collaboration with Judith Kloas on variants of multidimensional reflected random walk and resulting issues of more probabilistic-analytic nature which point at new research to become part of a follow-up project.

-In conclusion, there are project results and publications to 5 of the 6 initially outlined topics $\mathbf{A} - \mathbf{E}$ (the only exception being \mathbf{F}) plus the additional, related topics $\mathbf{G} - \mathbf{H}$.
+In conclusion, there are project results and publications to 5 of the 6 initially outlined topics A - E (the only exception being F) plus the additional, related topics G - H.